 It takes five minutes to mix before bed, and by morning, you've got a thick, creamy chia pudding packed with fiber, healthy fats, and enough protein to keep you going for hours.

-This recipe was inspired by my Chia Cocoa Pudding, Healthy Berry Chia Pudding, and Tofu Mousse on my site.
+This recipe was inspired by my Chia Cocoa Pudding, Greek Yogurt Bowl (Chocolate Orange), Healthy Berry Chia Pudding, and Tofu Mousse on my site.
+If you are looking to improve bone and muscle health, try my Chia Breakfast Smoothie.

 Jump to: